harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 In English language, a grapheme (a letter or a sequence of letters) may correspond to a single phoneme, or a cluster of phonemes, OR correspond to different phonemes depending on context.
 - And vice versa!

-Example of letters that correspond to one standard phoneme :
+#example letters that correspond to one standard phoneme :
 - `⟨b⟩` to `/b/` (as in "boy")
 - `⟨d⟩` to `/d/` (as in "dog")
 - `⟨f⟩` to `/f/` (as in "fish")